farah2p/farah-capstone3-concrete-classification/README.md

 - Applies transfer learning to leverage pre-trained models.
 - Presents a well-structured and presentable project on GitHub.
 - Deploys the model to make predictions on test data.

 ## Challenges and Solutions
-### Challenge:
-Dataset collection and preprocessing.
-### Solution:
-Obtained the concrete crack dataset from Mendeley and performed necessary preprocessing steps to prepare the data for model training.
-### Challenge:
-Model accuracy and overfitting prevention.
-### Solution:
-Implemented transfer learning and regularization techniques to achieve training and validation accuracy of more than 90% while preventing overfitting.
+### During the project development, some of the challenges encountered were:
+- Limited availability of labeled concrete crack images
+- Dealing with imbalanced datasets
+- Optimizing the model architecture and hyperparameters for accurate classification

+### To address these challenges, various strategies were implemented, such as:
+- Curating and augmenting the available dataset to increase the number of crack samples
+- Applying data augmentation techniques to enhance model generalization
+- Employing transfer learning using pre-trained models to leverage their feature extraction capabilities
+- Fine-tuning the model for better performance on concrete crack classification

-### Future Implementations
+## Future Implementations
 - Implement a web application to allow users to upload images and classify concrete cracks in real-time.
 - Enhance the model's performance by exploring advanced deep learning architectures and techniques.
 - Develop a mobile application to enable on-the-go concrete crack identification.

+## Requirements and Dependencies
+- TensorFlow
+- Keras
+- NumPy
+- Matplotlib

 ## Installation and Usage
 ### 1. Clone the repository to your local machine using the following command:
 ```shell